MileHacker Logo

 Post-Colonial Growth

-Enugu's status rose significantly when it became the capital of the Eastern Region of Nigeria in 1939.
+Enugu's status rose significantly when it evolved into the capital of the Eastern Region of Nigeria in 1939.
 This designation elevated its administrative and political profile, marking it a center of governance and development for a vast area.
-In this timeframe, many of the city's prominent buildings and infrastructure were constructed, reflecting its role as a regional capital.
+In this timeframe, many of the city's prominent buildings and infrastructure were constructed, showing its role as a regional capital.
 It became a focal point for education, commerce, and social life, drawing intellectuals, traders, and civil servants.
-The Old Government Lodge and other colonial-era structures in areas like Independence Layout offer glimpses into this era of British influence and regional prominence.
+The Old Government Lodge and other colonial-era structures in places such as Independence Layout offer glimpses within this era of British influence and regional prominence.

 • Administrative and political growth as a regional capital.